lfrank01/Engineering_Capstone/README.md

 * The current wrist holder is too big and shouldn't be symetrical because it's not what the contours of the wrist are like
 * The violin bow holder needs to be much tighter

 # Week of March 26th:

 ### What did we work on?
 * We continued working on the mold and were able to get a usable mold but far from the final.

 ### What went well?
-* For the first time this year it feels like we've done well, we have a working mold that dosen't hurt or slip off of her hand.
+* For the first time this year it feels like we've got a working product.
+We have a working mold that dosen't hurt or slip off of her hand.

 ### What was difficult?
 * We only had three days to work and those three days were not very productive since we were thinking about about spring break and leaving the country.